Eggs for Babies and Children

-When to Give Eggs to Your Baby
+When Should You Give Eggs to Your Baby?

 It is recommended to introduce whole egg into your child’s diet in the first year of their life - around six months of age, but not before four months.

 Eggs contain choline - a nutrient that contributes to healthy brain development, among other things.
-Studies show that pregnant and breastfeeding women who eat eggs are more likely to meet their need for choline.
-To find out more about eggs and pregnancy click here.

 To avoid any complications, you can try introducing cooked egg into your child’s diet slowly to monitor for potential reactions.
 This should be done in consultation with your health care professional.

-How to Serve Eggs to Your Child
+How Should You Serve Eggs to Your Child?

+Pureeing or mashing a hard-boiled or scrambled egg, ensuring the texture is appropriate for your child’s stage of development.
 Avoid adding salt or other condiments and keep eggs plain to start with.